bimspot/bcf-toolkit/README.md

 the order of the user's choice.

 #### Installation
-`BcfConverter` library can be installed via NuGet Package Manager or by adding it to the project's .csproj file.
+`Smino.Bcf.Toolkit` library can be installed via NuGet Package Manager or by adding it to the project's .csproj file.
 ```
-nuget install BCFConverter
+nuget install Smino.Bcf.Toolkit
 ```

 #### Usage
 ##### Creating BCF objects
-To create a BCF Model, `BuilderBuilder` class can be used.
+To create a BCF Model, `BcfBuilder` class can be used.
 Then, various functions provided by the builder can be used to fulfill the BCF model objects.

 Here are some examples: